markuryy/IE323/kiosk-presentation/presentation.md

 ---

-# Questions? :thinking:
+# Questions?

 <div class="columns">
 <div>

 #### Some Starters
 - "What inspired you to focus on kiosks?"
-- "How did businesses respond to your findings?"
+- "How did the businesses respond?"
 - "Did you encounter any unexpected results?"

 </div>